Salesforce Apps

 Telephony integration with Salesforce helps your sales and support teams handle phone calls directly from Salesforce, see customer details during calls, and automatically log call information.

-In today’s digital age, connecting phone systems with Salesforce is essential.
+Connecting phone systems with Salesforce is essential for efficient communication and sales productivity.
 Approximately 50% of consumers prefer using voice channels for customer service interactions.
 With 65% of customers wanting quick support, telephony integration can help improve satisfaction.
 An impressive 70% of consumers believe that voice will remain a vital channel for customer service moving forward.
 These numbers show how important telephony integration is for better customer service and efficiency.

-In this guide you will find how to set up telephony integration, some useful apps to make it happen, cost considerations, and insights to ensure a smooth implementation.
+In this guide you will find how to set up telephony integration, some useful apps to make it happen, cost considerations, and top apps that can help you.

 What Is Telephony Integration with Salesforce?

-Salesforce telephony integration (also called Computer Telephony Integration, or CTI) allows you to connect your phone system to Salesforce.
+Salesforce telephony integration (also called Computer Telephony integration (CTI) Salesforce) allows you to connect your phone system to Salesforce.
 This means when a customer calls, your team can answer, view customer details, and log everything in Salesforce without needing to switch between different tools.

 With telephony integration, users can make and receive calls directly from Salesforce, view customer information during calls, automatically log calls, and create records related to the conversations.
 For service and support teams, Salesforce Service Cloud telephony integration enhances productivity by providing instant access to customer profiles, past interactions, and case histories, ensuring quicker resolution times.